vivaria/edisonrul.ing/docs/source/cards/s/spell-shield-type-8.md

 ### Card Rulings

-●Discarding a Spell Card for Spell Shield Type-8 is a cost.
+*   Discarding a Spell Card for Spell Shield Type-8 is a cost.